Oslo Airport, Gardermoen: Air station

 The Royal Norwegian Air Force has an air base at Gardermoen, located at the north side of the passenger terminal at Oslo Airport.
 The base dates from 1994 and houses the 335-Squadron that operates three Lockheed C-130 Hercules transport planes.
 The airbase also handles nearly all military freight going abroad.
 The Air Force has a compact 41000 m2 building space.
 The station is built so that it can quickly be expanded if necessary, without having to claim areas used by the civilian section.
 The military also use the civilian terminals for their passenger transport needs, and send 200,000 people with chartered and scheduled flights from the main terminal each year.
-The air force station serves as the main entering point for VIPs and officials going to Norway.
+The station serves as the main entering point for VIPs and officials going to Norway.

 Organisation

 The airport is owned by Oslo Lufthavn AS, a limited company wholly owned by Avinor, a state-owned company responsible for operating 46 Norwegian airports.
 In 2010, Oslo Lufthavn had a revenue of NOK 3,693 million, giving an income of NOK 1,124 million before tax.
-The profit from the airport is largely paid to Avinor, who uses it to cross-subsidise operating deficits from smaller primary and regional airport throughout the country.
+The profit from the airport is largely paid to Avinor, which uses it to cross-subsidise operating deficits from smaller primary and regional airport throughout the country.
 At the end of 2010, Oslo Lufthavn had 439 employees.

 The company has a subsidiary, Oslo Lufthavn Eiendom AS, which is responsible for developing commercial real estate around the airport.
 It owns one airport hotel run by the Radisson Blu chain, the office building and conference center Flyporten, which along with the hotel features 60 conference rooms, and the employee parking lot.
 A second hotel, Park Inn, was opened in September 2010.